Intern Volunteer FAQ !

 However, if your school or grant office does not require any additional paperwork from us or if you are able to complete it yourself then you save on this cost!

-However, when an applicant tries to bargain down this low price it tends to show that they have very little appreciation for the value of our program.
+When an applicant tries to bargain down the affordable price of this internship it tends to indicate they have very little appreciation for the value of our program.
 They are simply trying to get the cheapest option to stay in Hawaii.
+There is nothing wrong with that but then we would suggest applying to stay as a Fair-Trade Volunteer which is cheaper for short-term stays.

 Based on past experience such Interns often have been the most difficult to work with because they continue to ‘bargain’ all along their internship as their focus is on themselves and their budget not the community and the work we are doing.